Zilliqa/ZIP/zips/zip-19.md

 ## Compatibility issue with upcoming Scilla version upgrade

 The upcoming Scilla version `0.10.0` contains a bug fix for an issue known as `disambiguation bug`.
-This bug fix is neccessary to support future Scilla features such as remote state read and Scilla external library.
-After the fix, calling a contract via our JSON RPC APIs and passing a custom user-defined ADT as transition parameter will requires contract addres to be included.
-Hence, the staking `proxy` contract is no longer compatibile with the `ssnlist` contract starting from Scilla version `0.10.0`.
+This bug fix is necessary to support future Scilla features such as remote state read and Scilla external library.
+After the fix, calling a contract via our JSON RPC APIs and passing a custom user-defined ADT as transition parameter will require the contract address to be included.
+Hence, the staking `proxy` contract is no longer compatible with the `ssnlist` contract starting from Scilla version `0.10.0`.

 # Design changes for phase 1.1

 ## Transfer of stake deposit between accounts

-A new feature will be added to allow transferring of entire stake deposit, rewards and pending withdrawal across all SSNs to a new address.
+A new feature will be added to allow transferring of the entire stake deposit, rewards and pending withdrawal across all SSNs to a new address.
 Such a transfer will not unstake the existing stake deposit and transfer will be immediately executed upon confirmation of the transfer.
 There is no penalty incurred for this transfer and there is no restriction on the number of transfers.

 ### Scenario 1: Transferring to an address which does not have any active staking activity

-All stake deposit and rewards will be transfer ot the new address
+All stake deposit and rewards will be transfer to the new address

 ### Scenario 2: Transferring to an address which currently have 1 or more stake delegation or pending stake withdrawal

-All stake deposit and rewards will be transfer ot the new address.
-If there is any overlap with the existing stake delegation, rewartds or pending withdrawal, the transferred value will be added to the exisiting stake on the new address.
+All stake deposits and rewards will be transferred ot the new address.
+If there is any overlap with the existing stake delegation, rewartds or pending withdrawal, the transferred value will be added to the existing stake on the new address.

 ### Scenario 3: Cyclic transfer of stake

-In this scenario, there are two addresses, address A and address B. Both addresses are transfering stake to each other.
+In this scenario, there are two addresses, address A and address B. Both addresses are transferring stake to each other.

 ```
 A --> B